-1 Project Name Administration Target Area Goals Supported Acquisition and New Construction of Housing Clearance and Demolition Economic Development Emergency Shelter Housing Rehabilitation Public Facilities and Infrastructure Improvements Public Services Housing Subsidies Needs Addressed Demolition of Substandard Buildings Economic Development Homeless / Special Populations Housing Subsidies / Assistance Housing Acquisition, Construction & Rehabilitation Public Facilities and Infrastructure Improvements Funding Public Services CDBG: \$609,531 HOPWA: \$12,354 Description HOME: \$123,694 Description Target Date Administration and planning of the HUD grant programs 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities Not applicable Location Description Not applicable.
+1 Project Name Administration

+Target Area

+Goals Supported Acquisition and New Construction of Housing Clearance and Demolition

+Economic Development

+Emergency Shelter

+Housing Rehabilitation

+Public Facilities and Infrastructure Improvements

+Public Services Housing Subsidies

+Needs Addressed Demolition of Substandard Buildings Economic Development

+Homeless / Special Populations

+Housing Subsidies / Assistance

+Housing Acquisition, Construction & Rehabilitation

+Public Facilities and Infrastructure Improvements

+Public Services

+Funding CDBG: \$669,962

+HOPWA: \$13,995

+HOME: \$178,811

+Description Administration and planning of the HUD grant programs

+Target Date 6/30/2020

+Estimate the number and Not applicable

+type of families that will

+benefit from the proposed

+activities

+Location Description Not applicable.

 Planned Activities The City of Tulsa will conduct planning and administration activities including, but not limited to, programmatic and fiscal oversight of all funded activities.
-The City receives 20% administration for CDBG, 10% for HOME and 3% for HOPWA.
-2 Project Name Acquisition and New Construction of Housing Target Area 36 Street North Riverwood Crutchfield Southwest Tulsa Goals Supported Acquisition and New Construction of Housing Needs Addressed Housing Acquisition, Construction & Rehabilitation Funding CDBG: \$48,000 HOME: \$310,000 Description Acquisition or new construction of affordable multi-family rental units with special consideration given to housing for seniors and the disabled.
+The City receives 20% administration for CDBG, 10% for HOME, and 3% for HOPWA.
+2 Project Name Acquisition and New Construction of Housing Target Area 36 Street North Riverwood Crutchfield Southwest Tulsa Goals Supported Acquisition and New Construction of Housing Needs Addressed Housing Acquisition, Construction & Rehabilitation Funding CDBG: \$48,000 HOME: \$1,428,218 Description Acquisition or new construction of affordable multi-family rental units with special consideration given to housing for seniors and the disabled.
 Down payment and closing cost assistance for first time homebuyers.
-Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities 62 households will benefit from down payment assistance.
-Location Description Down Payment Assistance - City Wide Planned Activities Housing Partners of Tulsa will utilize \$160,000 in HOME and \$48,000 in CDBG funds to operate a down payment assistance program benefiting thirty-two (32) first time homebuyers.
-Tulsa Habitat for Humanity will utilize \$150,000 in HOME to operate a down payment assistance program benefiting thirty (30) first time homebuyers.
+Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities Thirty-two (32) households will benefit from down payment assistance.
+Fifty-two (52) rental units will be constructed, resulting in Location Description eleven (11) HOME units.
+Down Payment Assistance - City Wide Location Description New construction of Housing - 68 N. Lewis, Tulsa OK, 74110 Planned Activities Housing Partners of Tulsa will utilize \$160,000 in HOME and \$48,000 in CDBG funds to operate a down payment assistance program benefiting thirty-two (32) first time homebuyers.
+Vintage Housing, Inc. will utilize \$1,268,218 in HOME funds to construct a new senior living apartment complex consisting of fifty-two (52) rental units of which eleven (11) units will be designated as HOME.

 3 Project Name Clearance and Demolition

-Target Area 36 Street North
+36 Street North

-Riverwood
+Target Area Riverwood

 Crutchfield

 Southwest Tulsa

 Goals Supported Clearance and Demolition

 Needs Addressed Demolition of Substandard Buildings

-Funding CDBG: \$500,000
+Funding CDBG: \$346,512

 Description Clearance or demolition of substandard structures and

 hazardous contaminants.

-Target Date 6/30/2019
+Target Date 6/30/2020

 Estimate the number Although no families will directly benefit from clearance and

-and type of families demolition activities, a number of neighborhoods will benefit
+and type of families demolition activities, multiple neighborhoods will benefit from

-that will benefit from from the demolition of 80 substandard buildings causing
+that will benefit from the demolition of fifty (50) substandard buildings reducing

 the proposed unnecessary slum and blight conditions.

 activities

 Location Description Low and moderate income census tracts within the City of Tulsa

-Planned Activities The City of Tulsa Working in Neighborhoods Department will use \$500,000 to conduct Clearance and Demolition activities in low and moderate income census tracts in the city.
+Planned Activities The City of Tulsa Working in Neighborhoods Department will use \$346,512 to conduct Clearance and Demolition activities in lowand moderate-income census tracts in the city.

 4 Project Name Economic Development

 Target Area 36 Street North

 Riverwood

 Crutchfield

 Southwest Tulsa

 Goals Supported Economic Development

 Needs Addressed Economic Development

-Funding CDBG: \$1,460,698
+Funding CDBG: \$1,265,000